JerryDot/Lecture-Notes/Feminism and Philosophy/F&P-L2.md

 Even if the extant theories do not show the full picture does not mean that no such full picture exists.
 Maybe there is such a thing as full womanhood.
 But the logic of intersectionality seems to lead to the idea that there is no such thing though.

 Perhaps intersectionality reveals that there is no such thing as race, gender etc beyond a social construct.
 There is the irreducible complexity of social and political life.
 We use blunt analytical tools to categorise these interactions.
-Naomi Zac:
+Naomi Zack:

 "race was always gendered and gender was always raced"